Manaoag: Etymology

 Manaoag came from the Pangasinan word "Mantaoag" which means "to call".

 History

 Manaoag as a settlement was used to be part of present-day San Jacinto in the early 1600s.
 Later, the Augustinians established a mission as Mission of Sta.
 Monica, while Dominicans also served the area.

-In 1972, Republic Act No. 6485 was issued wherein twenty barrios were organized as a separate municipality and the province's newest, named Laoac; however, it took long before the establishment was formalized in 1980.
+In 1972, Republic Act No. 6485 was enacted wherein twenty barrios were organized as a separate municipality and the province's newest, named Laoac; however, it took long before the establishment was formalized in 1980.

 Geography

-Manaoag is bordered by Pozorrubio in the north, Urdaneta City and Mapandan in the south, Laoac in the east, and San Jacinto in the west.
+The Municipality of Manaoag is bordered by Pozorrubio in the north, Urdaneta City and Mapandan in the south, Laoac in the east, and San Jacinto in the west.